Garrus-31/Secure-ish-Web-App/README.md

 3. Password Hashing: Passwords stored in the database were hashed using bcrypt to help protect against password leakage in case of database breaches, ensuring passwords cannot be easily reversed.
 4. Session Control: Session control was used to ensure that the dashboard times out after a brief period of inactivity.
-This helpt to prevent session hijacking.
+This helps to prevent session hijacking.
 5. Secure Cookies: The implemented session cookie included the "httpOnly" and "SameSite" tags to help prevent XSS and CSRF attacks.
 6. Cache Control: Disabled caching of sensitive pages to prevent unauthorized access to sensitive data through browser back buttons or cached copies.
+7. Role-Based Access Control: Ensured that only users with the appropriate privileges are given access to the admin dashboard.